Yuanky123/Yuanky123.github.io/_pages/cv.md

 Education
 ======
-* Undergraduate in Aritificial Intelligence, Sun Yat-sen University, 2020 ~ present
+* Undergraduate in the School of Aritificial Intelligence, Sun Yat-sen University, 2020 ~ present

 <!-- Work experience
 ======